 In a similar move, Google recently announced that starting in July 2016, they’re banning advertisements for payday loans from their popular and powerful search engine.
 Such lenders will still appear in search results, but they will not be allowed to advertise their services.
 Google says this move is an effort to “keep bad ads out” of the space they control.
 Like BuzzFeed, Google drew a parallel with tobacco and also firearms, saying they consider these loans so harmful to people that they are unwilling to be associated with their advertisements.

 These private sector decisions impact the industries and politicians directly involved, but they also matter more broadly for the rest of us.
-They reflect a particular understanding of morality ...1
+They reflect a particular understanding of morality and exert major influence on the moral thinking of masses of people—particularly young people, whose moral mindsets are being formed in an age when secular thinking holds sway.
+These decisions are also important because they signal an ongoing ...1